LiangSun617/DANDP2-Data-Analysis-of-Titanic-Survival/README.md

 <p align="center">
 ![class by port](class_by_port.png)

 One may wonder why passengers from Cherbourg preferred first-class cabins.
-Although we do not have detailed background information of passengers who embarked from Cherbourg in the data, we know that Cherbourg is a port city in northwestern France and we can assume that a large proportion of the passengers who embarked from France might have a different reason for the trip than working-class immigrants.
+Although we do not have detailed background information of passengers who embarked from Cherbourg in the data, we know that Cherbourg is a port city in northwestern France and we can assume that a large proportion of the passengers who embarked from France might have had a different reason for taking the trip than working-class immigrants.
 By checking some of the passengers' names online, I found there were tourists, opera singer, publisher, jewller, banker and people of similar socioeconomic status, among those who embarked from Cherbourg.

 Therefore, port of embarkation itself has no direct correlation with chance of survival, but passengers' class determines their chance of survival to a great extent.